Answers to Frequently Asked Questions About...

 How much product can I sell and how much can a customer buy?

 There is no limit to the number of doses of progestin-only EC (Plan B One-Step, Next Choice One Dose, Next Choice or Levonorgestrel Tablets) that can be bought or sold over the counter.
+The only product that can be sold by prescription is the two-pill generic product Levonorgestrel Tablets.
 If it is sold by prescription, a dose limit may be indicated by the prescriber.

 Are Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets available OTC in clinics?